 I was born and raised in Clarksville, TN and have lived in the greater Nashville area for the last 8 years.
 I attended college at Austin Peay State University for Studio Art.
 After moving to the countryside of Hickman County, I developed my passion for horticulture while working on a biodynamic farm.
 There I was a part of the entire “farm-to-table” process.
 In my free time I enjoy running, loving on animals, cooking delicious foods, staying present and self-aware, and of course video games!

 I’m a world traveler having lived most of my youth in Uganda, East Africa, before moving to Grand Rapids, Michigan, to get my undergrad in Theater.
 After graduating I joined the Lutheran Volunteer Corps and served a year in Omaha, Nebraska, at a homeless prevention agency where I managed a food pantry.
 This ignited a stronger passion for food justice issues already combined with an interest in gardening and urban farming.
 I moved to Nashville in 2014 to stay in Nashville Greenlands, a community dedicated to social justice and urban homesteading.
-One here I served a year as an AmeriCorps VISTA with Hands on Nashville as the youth coordinator for their Urban Farm program.
+I then did a year of AmeriCorps VISTA with Hands on Nashville as the youth coordinator for their Urban Farm program.
 Now I work with Nashville Foodscapes to continue learning and practicing more about practical implications of permaculture.
 I hope to keep studying and experimenting with mycology, edibles and herbalism and working against food insecurity, especially for marginalized members of our community.
 When not in a garden or thinking about food justice, I’m probably brewing mead, engaging with current civil rights demonstrations, taking photos, or biking anywhere and everywhere.